July 7, 2020

-We’re featuring a recipe and wine pairing from our long-time collaborator Chateau de Berne today in honor of their reopening last week after months of renovations (to an already beautiful property).
-It also fits in perfectly with our top travel memories theme of the week, since one of my top travel memories was of my first trip to Provence back in 2005, when I was lucky enough to visit the Chateau de Berne.
+We’re featuring a recipe and wine pairing from the Chateau de Berne in the heat of Provence, who for many years offered cooking classes to our culinary travelers.
+It also fits in perfectly with our top travel memories theme of the week, since one of my top travel memories was of my first trip to Provence back in 2005, when I was lucky enough to visit the property.
 I can truly say that it took my breath away, from the beauty of the surroundings, to the incredible food, to the impeccable service!

 What makes this recipe and wine pairing so fun?
-The dish, Chef Jérémy (“Jamie”) Czaplicki’s classic Crème Brulée, pairs perfectly with wines from the Chateau de Berne estate, such as one of their highly respected rosés.
+The dish, Chef Jérémy (“Jamie”)’s classic Crème Brulée, pairs perfectly with wines from the estate, such as one of their highly respected rosés.
 Try it with a Grande Récolte Rosé de Provence or the Cuvée Hermann Rosé de Provence.

-Cut each vanilla pod in half lengthwise and throw them into the milk and cream in a pot, stir until its almost boiling.
+3. Cut each vanilla pod in half lengthwise and throw them into the milk and cream in a pot, stir until it’s almost boiling.

 By Peg Kern